Pistou

-Pistou (Provençal: pisto (classical) or pistou (Mistralian), [ˈpistu]), or pistou sauce, is a Provençal cold sauce made from cloves of garlic, fresh basil, and olive oil.
-It is somewhat similar to the Ligurian sauce pesto, although it lacks pine nuts.
-Some modern versions of the recipe include grated parmesan, pecorino, or similar hard cheeses.
+Pistou (Provençal: pisto (classical) or pistou (Mistralian), [ˈpistu]), or pistou sauce, is a Provençal cold sauce made from cloves of garlic, fresh basil, and olive oil and sometimes almonds, bread crumbs or potatoes.
+It is somewhat similar to the Ligurian sauce pesto, although it lacks pine nuts and cheese; some versions include cheese and/or almonds.

 Etymology and history

-In the Provençal dialect of Occitan, pistou means "pounded".
+The Dictionnaire de l'Académie française dates "pistou" from the 20th century, and defines it as a Provençal word denoting a condiment made from fresh basil, crushed with garlic and olive oil; the term derives from pistar (to grind) itself derived from the Latin pinsare (to pound, to grind).

 The sauce is similar to Genoese pesto, which is traditionally made of garlic, basil, pine nuts, grated Sardinian pecorino, and olive oil, crushed and mixed with a mortar and pestle.
-The key difference between pistou and pesto is the absence of pine nuts in pistou.
+The key difference between pistou and pesto is the absence of cheese in pistou.

 Use

 Pistou is a typical condiment from the Provence region of France most often associated with the Provençal dish soupe au pistou, which resembles minestrone and may include white beans, green beans, tomatoes, summer squash, potatoes, and pasta.
 The pistou is incorporated into the soup just before serving.